A Survey on 3D Egocentric Human Pose Estimation: 3D Egocentric Pose Estimation Methods

-Yuan et al. \cite{forecast} introduced a reinforcement learning-based PD control policy for 3D human pose estimation and forecasting from egocentric videos.
-It learns directly from diverse motion capture data, forecasting stable future motions using a video-conditioned recurrent control technique.
-Introducing a fail-safe mechanism, their approach outperforms previous methods in controlled and in-the-wild scenarios.

-Recent research shows that \textbf{linking first-person and third-person view} \cite{ego-exo, third-person1, third-person2} plays a crucial role for better understanding wearer's action and poses. \cite{dhamanaskar} developed a novel method to make 3D body pose detectors for first-person videos more reliable.
-They used visual information from paired third-person videos to create a shared space where different views of the same pose are close together.
-They trained a special neural network to learn this shared space in a self-supervised manner, teaching it to distinguish if two views show the same 3D skeleton.
-This approach doesn't need adaptation to work with new, unpaired videos, making it suitable for real-world situations where camera settings are unknown.

-\textbf{\textit{You2Me}} \cite{you2me} addressed the challenge of estimating the 3D body pose of the camera wearer by leveraging interactions with a \textbf{visible second person}.
+\textit{EgoFormer} \cite{egoformer}, a tansformer-based model for ego-pose estimation in AR and VR applications, addresses the ambiguity in first-person videos by leveraging video context and establishing long-term temporal relationships.
+It extracts effective temporal features, dynamic features, and introduces a novel representation for motion clues. \textit{You2Me} \cite{you2me} addresses the challenge of estimating the 3D body pose of the camera wearer by leveraging interactions with a \textbf{visible second person}.
 The key insight is that dyadic interactions between individuals help to learn temporal models for interlinked poses even when one person is largely \textbf{out of the field view}.
-The method incorporates dynamic first-person motion features, static first-person scene features and second-person's body pose interaction features to explicitly account for the body pose of the camera wearer.
+The method incorporates dynamic first-person motion features, static first-person scene features, and second-person's body pose interaction features to explicitly account for the body pose of the camera wearer.

-\textbf{\textit{EgoFormer}} \cite{egoformer}, a tansformer-based model for ego-pose estimation in AR and VR applications, addresses the ambiguity in first-person videos by leveraging video context and establishing long-term temporal relationships.
-EgoFormer extracts effective temporal features, surpassing dynamic features, and introduces a novel representation for motion clues.
-Figure \ref{fig:skeletal} shows the proposed architecture for the EgoFormer method.